Attacktive/waylandorx11/README.md

 # Am I using Wayland or X11?

-UPDATE (July 2024): All distros seem to be sunsetting the use of X11, and Wayland support has been improving in meeting applications.
-Archiving this repo.

 ## Intro: The use case

 Fedora 36 was launched on may 2022.
 It included full Wayland support.
 But some